SOUTHEASTERN REGIONAL CONCERT FESTIVAL

 How many music scores must be provided for the Festival?

 The Festival’s evaluation panel is comprised of world-class educators.
-Each invited ensemble is required to provide four original scores of each piece, or have secured written permission from the publisher to make and submit photocopies.
+Each invited ensemble is required to provide three (3) original scores of each piece, or have secured written permission from the publisher to make and submit photocopies.
 All scores will be submitted upon your arrival at Festival Check-In.
 Georgia State University remains in strict compliance of copyright laws.

 What is the cost and payment schedule for the Festival?

-The total cost is $50 per student participant.
+The total cost is $55 per student participant.

 The payment schedule for the Festival is as follows: